Smoothing Binary Optimization: A Primal-Dual Perspective: Numerical Experiments

-\textbf{Model Settings.} To enforce binarity in Problem~(\ref{eq:qubo_conti}), we employ the function $g(x) \coloneqq x^2 - x$ throughout our \texttt{PDBO} experiments.
+\textbf{Model Settings.} To enforce binarity in Problem~(\ref{eq:qubo_conti}), we employ the function $g(x) \coloneqq x^2 - x$ for \texttt{PDBO} unless otherwise specified.
 To fully utilize GPU parallelization, we sample $B$ independent initial solutions and execute \texttt{PDBO} in parallel from each starting point, retaining the best solution across all runs.
-Detailed parameter configurations, including the values of $B$, $\vy^0$, $\alpha$, and $\beta$, are provided in Appendix~\ref{apdx:hyper_parameters}.
+Detailed parameter configurations, including the values of $B$, $\vy^0$, $\alpha$, and $\beta$, are provided in Appendix~\ref{apdx:hyper_parameters}, together with a sensitivity analysis of the key hyperparameters.

-\textbf{Evaluation Configuration.} All experiments are conducted with a 180-second time limit using identical hardware configuration: a 12th Gen Intel Core i9-12900K CPU and an NVIDIA GeForce RTX 3090 GPU. \texttt{PDBO} is implemented in JAX 0.6.1~\citep{jax}.
+\textbf{Evaluation Configuration.} All experiments are conducted with a 180-second time limit using identical hardware configuration: a 12th Gen Intel Core i9-12900K CPU and an NVIDIA GeForce RTX 3090 GPU. \textbf{For each method, we report the solution time as the earliest time at which it attains its best solution within the 180-second budget.} \texttt{PDBO} is implemented in JAX 0.6.1~\citep{jax}.